michael2012z/BitBible/markdown/JPS/files/Neh.md

 5. Then sent Sanballat his servant unto me in like manner the fifth time with an open letter in his hand;

-6. wherein was written: 'It is reported among the nations, and GeshemHeb.
-Gashmu. saith it, that thou and the Jews think to rebel; for which cause thou buildest the wall; and thou wouldest be their king, even according to these words.
+6. wherein was written: 'It is reported among the nations, and Geshem

 7. And thou hast also appointed prophets to proclaim of thee at Jerusalem, saying: There is a king in Judah; and now shall it be reported to the king according to these words.
 Come now therefore, and let us take counsel together.'